-ESAI is delighted to announce that the ESAI Conference 2023 will take place in Belfast from March 30th to April 1st 2023 at Stranmillis University College.
-This will be the first face-to-face conference since 2019 and we look forward to meeting all attendees and presenters in person at this exciting event.
+ESAI Conference 2023 took place in Belfast from March 30th to April 1st 2023 at Stranmillis University College.
+This was the first face-to-face conference since 2019 and ESAI looked forward to meeting all attendees and presenters in person at this exciting event.

 Registration for ESAI Conference 2023 is available through the online submission system.